Tuition & Class Size

 WHEN AM I REGISTERED FOR THE COURSE?

 Students are registered once tuition is received and the application is accepted.
-Because our classes are full at six students, we strongly encourage prospective students to register as soon as possible.
+Because our classes are so small, we strongly encourage prospective students to register as soon as possible.

-We hold places for Level 2-5 once payment is received.
-We don’t like the idea of charging late fees and prefer that students pay as soon as they know they want to be in the next class but not later than 30 days before the start of the next class.
+We hold places for each module once payment is received.
+We ask that students pay as soon as they know they want to be in Modules 2 and 3, and preferably not later than 30 days before the start of the next class.
 This helps us know which classes are full and which ones to continue marketing.
 We can take someone coming in less than 30 days before the class begins if we’ve still got room.
 It is always worth asking.

 HOW MANY MODULES SHOULD I TAKE?